 ARE THE DEADLINES SET BY THE ONE STOP SHOP BINDING?

 Yes.
-For instance, if, during the completeness check, the One Stop Shop determines that the founders have tax or social security debts and cannot acquire a tax clearance certificate or a social security clearance certificate, then the One Stop Shop shall request from the founders to settle their debts and to submit a tax clearance certificate or a social security clearance certificate within a deadline of maximum ten (10) working days.
+For instance, if, during the completeness check, the One Stop Shop determines that the founders have tax debts and cannot acquire a tax clearance certificate, then the One Stop Shop shall request from the founders to settle their debts and to submit a tax clearance certificate within a deadline of maximum ten (10) working days.
 If no action is taken by the set deadline, it follows that the establishment procedure shall be automatically stopped and the company name and distinctive title shall not be reserved.
 In order to commence anew the establishment procedure, a new application, documents and Company Establishment Note should be submitted.

 DO I NEED TO REGISTER AT OAEE?
 WHAT DO I NEED TO DO TO REGISTER AT OAEE?